Dr Brad’s Chemical Peel Treatments In Bristol – Face, Neck And Body.

 Acne vulgaris is a common and prominent problem for all too many young and older people.
 The causes and mechanisms of acne development are incompletely understood by medical science and over the counter treatments can be frustratingly ineffective.
 Adults may benefit from any of my superficial or medium depth peels.
 Teenagers may benefit from a superficial peel if the have written parental consent.
-Teenagers between the ages of 16 and 18 may given consent independent of their parents if the doctor judges that they have capacity to make the decision for themselves.
+Teenagers over the age of 18 may receive this treatment.
 Medical grade chemical peels can help to reduce the frequency and severity of acne symptoms whilst also improving the appearance of pore size, post-inflammatory hyper-pigmentation and scarring.
 The more severe the scarring, the more a medium depth peel might be preferred over a superficial peel.

 I have specific peel solutions dedicated to treating and improving acne-prone skin.